jchanunhs/JasonTutoringServices/README.md

 - JavaScript to get the current date and form submission
 - JQuery UI for tabs and accordions

 Note: Form page redirects user to homepage after submit.

+## Purpose of this project is to learn how to design and implement a webpage.